Investigators believe 'Pillowcase Rapist' possibly in custody, report says - Local News 8

 Koehler was arrested Saturday at his home in Palm Bay, a city of about 110,000 people roughly a 70-mile drive southeast of Orlando, after a judge in Miami issued a warrant in the 1983 case.

-Koehler already is in Florida’s sex offender registry, having been convicted in October 1991 of sexual battery in Palm Beach.
+Koehler already is in Florida’s sex offender registry due to an October 1991 conviction of sexual battery in Palm Beach.

-The affadavit said a break in the case came recently, when police arrested Koehler’s son in an unrelated case.
-The prosecutor later declined to press charges against him, according to court records.
+The affidavit said a break in the case came recently, when police arrested Koehler’s son in an unrelated case.
+The prosecutor later declined to press charges against the son, according to court records.

 The redacted version of the affidavit does not fully elaborate on how that link was made.